 We are always looking for more care experienced young people to work with.
 We offer a warm, safe and inclusive environment, for young people to develop learn and leap into independence.
+We offer both centre based and outreach delivery.
 We would be happy to speak to you about how we can work with your young people to support them into employment or training, help them reduce their social isolation, or be another responsible adult in their lives.
 We also run a number of workshops over the year that include mental health and wellbeing, healthy relationships and more.
 If you have a young person you’d like to referral, fill out our referral form at the bottom of the page and email it to Jacob@leicestershirecares.co.uk

 Social Workers and Personal Assistants